 There are many trade-offs between memoization and DP that should drive the choice of which one to use.

-- forces change in desription of the algorithm, which may introduce errors and certainly introduces some maintenance overhead
+forces change in description of the algorithm, which may introduce errors and certainly introduces some maintenance overhead

 I therefore tell my students: first write the computation and observe whether it fits the DAG pattern; if it does, use memoization.
 Only if the space proves to be a problem and a specialized memo strategy won’t help—or, even less likely, the cost of “has it already been computed” is also a problem—should you think about converting to DP.
 And when you do, do so in a methodical way, retaining structural similarity to the original.
 Every subsequent programmer who has to maintain your code will thank you.